johnsaliba/480/Final Report.md

 <img src="https://github.com/johnsaliba/480/blob/master/insideloop.PNG" width="800">

 ### Justification of the selection of models and parameters;
-gave us highest r2 value and was the most accurate regression model
+ For our project we used the Generalized Linear Regression Model.
+When we first looked at the data we saw linear trends in the data, as seen in the models above, so we explored different types of linear regression to see which gave us the best test data results.
+The attribute we focused on was wins.
+Through testing it gave us the highest r-squared value for our testing data.
+It was able to handle all of the different attributes we had and was the most accurate in predicting the number of wins based on the offensive and defensive data.

 ### Conclusions